Find a Part Now

 In 2000, a unique trim level called the "Spring Feature Edition" was available on GT models.
 Offered only in Performance Red, Laser Red, Black, Silver, White, or Zinc Yellow, the Spring Feature package contained 17 in × 8 in (430 mm × 200 mm) performance wheels and tires, a body-colored hood scoop, body-colored side scoops, two black "GT" stripes on the hood, and black "Mustang" inserts on the embossed bumper.
 Ford produced 3,091 Spring Feature GTs.

 In 2001, the Special Edition Bullitt was released to the public.
 Available only as coupe, the Bullitt was a mildly upgraded version of the standard GT.
-Factory upgrades included with a lowered suspension (3/4 inch), subframe connectors (used on the convertible models), Tokico shocks, and brakes from the Cobra (13 in front, 11.7 in rear).
+Factory upgrades included a lowered suspension (3/4 inch), subframe connectors (used on the convertible models), Tokico shocks, and brakes from the Cobra (13 in front, 11.7 in rear).
 The car also received an upgraded exhaust and a re-designed intake.
 These power upgrades led to a factory rating of 265 hp (198 kW), a gain of five horsepower over the standard GT.
 On the exterior, the car received unique Torq-Thrust style wheels, removal of the fog lights (for the US market; Canadian cars retained them) and rear deck spoiler, as well as new trim accents.
 It was available in three colors: Dark Highland Green, True Blue, and Black.

 The success of the 2001 Bullitt led to the production of a second special edition, the 2003 to 2004 Mach 1.
 The Mach 1 was equipped with a 4.6 L DOHC 305 hp (227 kW) engine based on the engine available in the 1999 and 2001 Mustang Cobras, with new cylinder heads from the 2003 to 2004 Cobra (see above).
 The interior of the car was given a retro theme with seats made to look like the "comfort-weave" seats available in the 1960s-era Mach 1s.
 It also featured retro-themed gauges and a unique aluminum shifter ball.
 On the vehicle's exterior, a Mach 1 package was applied, consisting of a functional Shaker scoop, a unique 3-tier hood, decals set on the hood, rocker/door panels, a special chin spoiler, a flat black-rear-spoiler, Magnum 500 style wheels, and the C-Pillar covers used on the 1994-1998 Mustang.
 The car also received similar suspension upgrades as the Bullitt including unique Tokico struts on the rear and the convertible-spec subframe connectors.